Jewish Center (Manhattan)

-The Jewish Center is a Modern Orthodox Jewish synagogue located at 131 West 86th Street, on the Upper West Side of Manhattan, in New York City, New York, United States.
+The Jewish Center is a Modern Orthodox Jewish synagogue at 131 West 86th Street, on the Upper West Side of Manhattan, in New York City, New York, United States.

 History

 The synagogue was founded in 1918 by prosperous Jews moving into the Upper West Side of Manhattan, a neighborhood that was just being built along the new IRT subway line.
 As there was no Ashkenazi synagogue that could meet their needs, the Jews moving there decided to build a traditional Orthodox Synagogue in their neighborhood.
 The large synagogue is in a tall Neo-Classical building at 131 West 86th Street that contains a large number of social halls, classrooms, auditoriums and offices in addition to the Neo-Classical main sanctuary.
 The synagogue was the first in America to be built not only to serve as spiritual home to its members, but also as a cultural, social and recreational home.
 The synagogue's members affectionately refer to the synagogue as "The first Shul with a Pool."
 It continues to support a variety of educational and social programming.

+On Tisha B'Av, July 23, 2026, a congregant who had been attending services to mark the solemn fast day was one of two victims of the 2026 Upper West Side stabbing attack, and was stabbed in the chest with a screwdriver by a perpetrator who was said to be shouting "Allahu Akhbar" during the incident.